SimpliMinimalist/project/blueprint.md

     *   An image carousel for displaying product images.
     *   A smooth page indicator for the image carousel.
 *   **Search UX Improvements:**
-    *   The search screen now starts with an empty list and only displays results as the user types.
+    *   The search screen now displays all products by default and filters them as the user types.
-    *   The search results list is now visually aligned with the search bar for a consistent layout.
 *   **Styling and Theming:**
     *   A consistent color scheme and typography.
     *   A modern and clean design with a focus on user experience.

-### Current Task: Finalize and Commit Changes
+### Current Task: Commit Reverted Search and Layout Changes

-The current task is to commit the final adjustments to the search functionality and layout to the repository.
+The current task is to commit the reverted search and layout changes to the repository.